deweb-io/token/README.md

 ## Governance

 [Snapshot](https://snapshot.page/#/) on day one.
-Then we move to our own message board, with [snapshot api](https://docs.snapshot.org/hub-api).
-Then we may move to using our own voting, integrating eos token holders, implementing delegated based liquid democracy (see promising algorithm and implementation [here](https://arxiv.org/pdf/1911.08774.pdf).
+Then we move to our own message board, probably with [snapshot api](https://docs.snapshot.org/hub-api).
+Then we may move to using our own voting, integrating eos token holders, give voting power to tokens staked in our staking rewards contract, and even implementing delegated based liquid democracy (see promising algorithm and implementation [here](https://arxiv.org/pdf/1911.08774.pdf).

 ### Daily Rewards